najamelan/PHP-ESAPI/readme.md

 - HTMLPurifier updated to v 4.7.0
 - Unit tests pass with the exception of incomplete ones (without errors or warnings)
 - Basic code cleanup (trailing whitespace removed)

+## Requirements

+- php >= 5.3
+- phpunit
+- xdebug for code coverage in unit tests